Charles and Mary Bratenahl

 East 88th Street

-Charles George Bratenahl, the namesake for the Village of Bratenahl, was born on December 9, 1817, in Wolfenbuttel, Germany and emigrated to the United States in June 1846, He was followed in May 1949 by his younger brother Louis.
+Charles George Bratenahl, the namesake for the Village of Bratenahl, was born on December 9, 1817, in Wolfenbuttel, Germany and emigrated to the United States in June 1846, His younger brother, Louis, followed in May 1949.
 On March 29, 1850, the brothers established a large wholesale trade in hides and leather on Superior Street near West 9th Street in Cleveland.

 Charles became a naturalized United States citizen on January 14, 1853.
-The following month, on February 17, 1853, he purchased 19.5 acres of lakefront property in East Cleveland Township from Catherine Walbridge that subsequently became the Bratenahl homestead.
+On February 17, 1853, he purchased 19.5 acres of lakefront property in East Cleveland Township from Catherine Walbridge that subsequently became the Bratenahl homestead.

 Charles built a home on the lake in East Cleveland Township from a design supplied by Cleveland architect Joseph Blackburn.

-Charles died of heart disease on August 14, 1870, only nine years after his marriage and buried in Woodland Cemetery.
+Charles died of heart disease on August 14, 1870, only nine years after his marriage, and was buried in Woodland Cemetery.
 After his death, Mary moved with her sons to live with her mother, sister, and stepfather at Dunham Tavern.

 Mary re-married Edward Day.
 Mary's will was probated in New York and listed her son, George Charles Fitch Bratenahl as executor and trustee of her will.